gilch/hissp/docs/macro_tutorial.rst

 If you've made it this far,
 show off your solutions in the Hissp Community Chat!

 ..
-TODO: and that's how the bundled d# version works.

-..
 TODO: advanced techniques from A Slice o Python?
    Let's review.
 This section covered a number of advanced techniques:
    - Brackets in symbols.